 Unfortunately, all too many people waste time grumbling and complaining because they believe that life should be easier.
 Why is that?

 It goes back to previous generations who worked hard to get ahead.
 As their children grew, their goal was that their children would have a better life than they did — a very admirable goal for any parent.

 However, over time, the word “better” got translated to “easier.”
-Consequently, parents began “preparing the road for their children instead of preparing their children for the road” Unfortunately, making life easier, doesn’t nurture resilience.
+Consequently, parents began “preparing the road they wanted for their children instead of preparing their children for the reality of the rough road ahead” Unfortunately, making life easier, doesn’t nurture resilience.
 Moreover, because life is rough, resilience is essential to being successful in any part of life.

 What is resiliency?
 Resiliency is the capacity to recover quickly from difficulties, mental and emotional toughness.

 So what’s all of this have to do with being a healthy man?

 Many men, young and old, still hold on to the borrowed belief that life should or needs to be easier.
 Instead of learning to resilient, they choose to escape this “un-fairness” through self-medication using porn as their preferred remedy.

 As pointed out in a previous blog, the University of Arkansas study found that a third of men use porn to ease boredom or stress.
 Porn has become a fix for frustration to avoid or delay dealing with the real problem.
 Over time, this weakens or impairs healthy coping skills, stunting emotional maturity, which aide in resiliency.

 In other words, using porn undermines resiliency, the very virtue needed to be successful in every area of life.
 Success in career, education, relationships, and life requires resiliency.
 Resiliency embraces the belief that life is rough, but because you prepared for it being rough, you still can and will succeed.

 Jesus referred to this in John 16:33, “I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world.”